mirrght/mirrght.github.io/_pages/cv.md

 PROJECT EXPERIENCE
 ======
-* Dynamic Multi-Process Collaborative Operation Optimization Technology and Demonstration Application for Steel Production, Sept 2022 – Oct 2023, No.2020YFB1711104, funded by the National Key R&D Program of China.
+* Dynamic Multi-Process Collaborative Operation Optimization Technology and Demonstration Application for Steel Production, Nov 2020 – Oct 2023, No.2020YFB1711104, funded by the National Key R&D Program of China.
   * Participate in developing a Bayesian network-based defect tracing algorithm to identify and trace the root causes of defects in steel production.
   * Implemented the defect tracing process, enabling real-time quality monitoring and optimization of production processes.